KennethHefford/KennethHefford_T1A2/readme.md

 ## Challenges

 Originally I uploaded only the src folder into the repository which does not contain the readme.md file.
-In order to rememdy this I had to create a new repository to upload the required files.
+In order to remedy this I had to create a new repository to upload the required files.

 Another issue faced was the blog and the project buttons on mobile and tablet viewports.
 When using a different browser like safari, the buttons did not function correctly and must be held in order to view the text within the buttons.